MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/hub-spoke-content.md

 - **Azure Firewall:** Azure Firewall is a managed firewall service.
 The Firewall instance is placed in its own subnet.

 - **VPN virtual network gateway or ExpressRoute gateway**.
-The virtual network gateway enables the virtual network to connect to the VPN device, or ExpressRoute circuit, for connectivity with your on-premises network.
+The virtual network gateway enables the virtual network to connect to the VPN device, or ExpressRoute circuit, for cross-premises network connectivity.
 For more information, see [Connect an on-premises network to a Microsoft Azure virtual network](/microsoft-365/enterprise/connect-an-on-premises-network-to-a-microsoft-azure-virtual-network?view=o365-worldwide).

 - **VPN device**.
-A device or service that provides external connectivity to the on-premises network.
+A device or service that provides external connectivity to the cross-premises network.
 The VPN device can be a hardware device or a software solution such as the Routing and Remote Access Service (RRAS) in Windows Server.
 For more information, see [Validated VPN devices and device configuration guides](/azure/vpn-gateway/vpn-gateway-about-vpn-devices#devicetable).

 ### Components

 - [Azure Virtual Network](https://azure.microsoft.com/services/virtual-network).
 Azure Virtual Network (VNet) is the fundamental building block for your private network in Azure.
-VNet enables many Azure resources, such as Azure Virtual Machines (VMs), to securely communicate with each other, the internet, and on-premises networks.
+VNet enables many Azure resources, such as Azure Virtual Machines (VMs), to securely communicate with each other, your cross-premises network, and the internet.

 - [Azure Bastion](https://azure.microsoft.com/products/azure-bastion).
 Azure Bastion is a fully managed service that provides more secure and seamless Remote Desktop Protocol (RDP) and Secure Shell Protocol (SSH) access to virtual machines (VMs), without any exposure through public IP addresses.